Common Causes of Infertility: Adenomyosis, Age, and Other Factors

 Cancer, along with some of its treatments, such as chemotherapy and radiation therapy, can greatly diminish or damage a patient's eggs or sperm.
 Many patients elect to cryopreserve, or freeze, their healthy eggs or sperm so they can be used in the future.
 Working together, oncologists and fertility specialists can determine the best option for each patient.

 Blood-clotting disorders can have a substantial impact on a patient's fertility.
 Excessive clotting is associated with recurrent miscarriage, and may also increase the risk of slow fetal growth or high blood pressure.
-If you have a blood clotting disorder, Arizona Associates for Reproductive Health can help you explore your options and avoid pregnancy-related complications.
+If you have a blood clotting disorder or experience blood clots during pregnancy, Arizona Associates for Reproductive Health can help you explore your options and avoid pregnancy-related complications.

 Endometriosis involves irregular cell tissue growth on the uterus.
 The cell layer that normally lines the uterine wall grows outside of the uterus.
 Endometriosis may result in the development of scar tissue on the fallopian tubes, pelvic inflammation, and other complications, which may hinder fertility.
 Treatment options for fertility patients include ovulation stimulation, in-vitro fertilization (IVF), and surgery.

 While many factors that cause infertility are out of a patient's control, some can be improved with lifestyle changes.
 Overweight and generally unhealthy patients have increased rates of infertility.
 Additionally, patients who smoke cigarettes, drink alcohol excessively, and use drugs can greatly decrease their fertility.
 By maintaining a healthy weight, eating well, exercising, and avoiding harmful substances, patients can improve their fertility.